nschulz883/C-Math-Quiz-Game/README.md

 # C Math Quiz Game

-A terminal-based **interactive math quiz** built in C.
-This project demonstrates core programming skills including **functions, pointers, loops, conditionals, user input/output, randomization, and modular code design**.
+This portfolio is a portfolio-focused C application designed to demonstrate core programming skills and understanding of data flow in C programming

 ---